The Unabridge Naked Truth About Grandma

 An’ I’m hers…

-So she tells me all the time,
+So she tells me all the

 Like, while she’s pinnin’ her privatey thangs